 Next, in 2001, we have 5 rapid shots zooming in on HAL's eye in the pod (shots 371-375).
 The 4th shot, before the extreme close-up of the eye, is the one below.

-Kubrick will repeat these 3 lights in Danny's vision of the murder scene of the two girls in The Shining.
-In that film they are in shots 233, 235, 238 and 240.
-Each shot between them is of the girls standing in the hall zooming in closer to them, just as we have here several shots dramatically zooming in on HAL's eye.
+In HAL's eye, we see three white lights, the upper one decidedly separate from the other two.
+Kubrick repeats these 3 lights in Danny's vision of the murder scene of the two girls, when he's in the hall, in shots 233, 235, 238 and 240.
+Each shot between is of the girls instead standing, each shot zooming in closer to them, just as we have in 2001 several shots dramatically zooming in on HAL's eye.

-The camera returns to Danny with his hands over his eyes, then separating his fingers so we see one blue eye peering upon the scene, the vision of the murder scene now absent.
+The camera returns to Danny with his hands over his eyes.
+He separates his fingers so we see one blue eye peering upon the scene, the vision of the murder scene now absent.

 I remark a little more on this in the 4th section of my analysis of 2001.